National Aeronautics and Space Administration

 NASA's McMurdo Ground Station (MG1) is a 10-meter antenna housed in a white radome visible on the hill above McMurdo Station.
-It is used primarily for data recovery from polar orbiting science satellites.
-MG1 also provides launch and early operations phase (LEOP) support for launches from Vandenberg Air Force Base involving satellite missions that require downrange telemetry support, telemetry and command for satellite housekeeping and recovery from satellite operational emergencies, and data recovery for the EUMETSAT MetOp polar weather satellite constellation, in collaboration with NOAA National Environmental Satellite and Data Information Service.
+It is used primarily for data recovery from polar-orbiting science satellites.
+MG1 also provides launch and early operations phase (LEOP) support for launches from Vandenberg Air Force Base involving satellite missions that require downrange telemetry support; telemetry and command for satellite housekeeping and recovery from satellite operational emergencies; and data recovery for the EUMETSAT MetOp polar weather satellite constellation; in collaboration with the National Oceanic and Atmospheric Administration (NOAA) National Environmental Satellite and Data Information Service.

 Field Season Overview: